-For example, when it is time for your children to go to school at the time time every morning, let them know that it is time for you to go to work and them to go to school.
+For example, when it is time for your children to go to school every morning, let them know that it is time for you to go to work and them to go to school.
 The same goes for when you drop your child off to a friend’s house for a sleepover and let them know what to expect.
-Tell your child something encouraging like “I will be here at 3:00pm to pick you up and we will go home and watch a movie together.”
+Tell your child something encouraging like “I will be here at 3:00 pm to pick you up and we will go home and watch a movie together.”
 That way, it will not seem like a tragedy when you leave and it will give your child something to look forward to.

 Always remain calm when you have to separate from your child.
 If you make a big case out of it and keep lingering onto your child, it will make the anxiety worse.
 Give a quick goodbye with a quick hug and kiss and leave.
 Encourage your child to attend more social and physical activities to help them get used to not always being by your side and wanting to be around other people.
 It will help them make friends and build up their confidence.

 If there are moments where your child is very stressed out at school, work something out with the teacher by seeing if your child can use the school’s phone to call you for a minute or two to make them feel better.
 You can also place a note in your child’s lunch box or their locker to make them feel more assured throughout the day.
 You should also have them practice being apart more like have them spend some time with other relatives or schedule playdates for them.

 Adults can experience separation anxiety if they experience intense jealousy that someone they love will leave them or cheat on them.
 If they have a child of their own, they could believe that something bad can happen to them and will not see them again so they keep them close.
 An adult can also mooch off their parents or their friends because they think if they no longer live with them, they will not survive being in the world by themselves.

 If you are an adult experiencing separation anxiety, you should join a support group to talk about your experiences to others going through the same thing and learn how to manage them.
-A therapist can give you more techniques to help calm them down when they are away from their loved one.
+A therapist can give you more techniques to help calm them down when they are away from their loved ones.
 It can also help you to record your thoughts and feelings in a journal to better help identify them.
 You should always have faith that the people who love you will always stay with you.

-Located in Tacoma, Washington, Bayview Center’s mission is to offer clinically-driven programs and services to treat a number of substance abuse disorders along with anxiety and depression.
-For more information, please call us 888-570-7154 at as we are open 24 hours a day, 7 days a week.
+To learn more about our programs, call Bayview Recovery.
+At our facility in Tacoma, Washington, our mission is to offer clinically-driven programs and services to treat a number of substance abuse disorders along with anxiety and depression.
+For more information, please call us at 855.478.3650.
+We are open 24 hours a day, 7 days a week.